This post may contain affiliate links. Please read my disclosure for more information.

 And, it will not let you maximize search engine optimization for your blog the way you should.

 It is your chance to help Google rank your site and it will establish your blog as being more authoritative.
+It will also help you rank in other search engines.

 Plus, it is your chance to tell your blog’s story.